HIFU: High-intensity focused ultrasound

 At The Focal Therapy Clinic, we use state-of-the-art MRI software to precisely target cancerous tissues with HIFU.
 We have lowered the risk of you losing erectile function or bladder control, to help you get back to normal life.

-Mr Raj Nigam Is focal therapy approved by NICE
+Mr Raj Nigam Does Focal therapy work

 Playlist